Nigel Farage Drops Out of Reform UK General Election Race

-In a surprising turn of events, Nigel Farage has announced that he will not be standing as a Reform UK candidate in the upcoming general election on July 4.
-The former leader of the Brexit Party and prominent political figure shared his decision via a statement posted on Twitter earlier today.
+In a shock move, Nigel Farage has announced he won’t be standing as a Reform UK candidate in the general election on July 4.
+The former Brexit Party leader revealed his decision in a Twitter statement earlier today, surprising many ahead of the crucial vote.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.